ashfurrow/blog/source/blog/2011-09-03-os-x-lion-adjustments.markdown

 date: 2011-09-03 00:00
 ---

 When I'm at work, I still use Snow Leopard (for a number of legitimate reasons).
 When I come home, I use Lion.
 And it's a little jarring.
 Just like when iPhone OS 3 came out and introduced spotlight and when I used someone else's iPod Touch with iPhone OS 2, it wasn't there.
 When my established workflow changes, it bothers me.
-In Snow Leopard and all previous versions of OS X with spotlight, search for a word like "lexicographical" would bring up (at the top) a dictionary entry for the word, followed by any documents, emails, and browser history with that word in it.<!--more-->
+In Snow Leopard and all previous versions of OS X with spotlight, search for a word like "lexicographical" would bring up (at the top) a dictionary entry for the word, followed by any documents, emails, and browser history with that word in it.

 In Lion, spotlighting "lexicographical" brings up the same results, but the dictionary definition is all the way at the bottom.
 Before, I could hit "enter" after entring the word I want defined and it would open the dictionary.
 But now I have to actually use my mouse to click on the word.
 Why?